kaazing/kaazingtest/README.md

 * Under "File/Open" select "Project/Solution" to open the .sln file within Visual Studio
     * We used Visual Studio 2019 Preview
 * Under "Project", select "Manage NuGet packages"
+    * If "WinHttpHandler" wasn't installed automatically, then:
         * Select "Browse", enter "WinHttpHandler"
         * Select "Install"
 * Build
     * By default, .dll's are built for the various versions of .NET
     * Take note of the location of the .NET standard 2.0 .dll location listed